Wally's fearless prediction:

 Lincoln to face the Huskers in front of the largest crowd they have ever seen before.

-That sounds daunting enough, but the Wolf Pack have faced top programs before, having been narrowly defeated by Miami 21-20 in last season's MPC Computers Bowl.
-But Nebraska
+That sounds daunting enough, but the Wolf Pack have faced top programs before, having

 is simply no match for Nevada and will roll this very young Wolf Pack team.